albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 Person{name=Aden, secretNumber=3}
 ```

 There are other ways to initialise the `secretNumber`.
-One other solution is to use initialise blocks as shown next.
+One other option is to use initialise blocks as shown next.

 ```java
 package demo;